Calculation of your retirement pension under the Québec Pension Plan

 If your earnings for the year are higher than the maximum pensionable earnings, the maximum will be used to calculate your pension.

 The age at which you begin receiving your pension determines its amount for life.
-If you are age 65 and you begin receiving your retirement pension this year, it will give you a little over 25% of the average employment earnings you received during your career.
+If you are age 65 and you begin receiving your retirement pension that year, it will give you a little over 25% of the average employment earnings you received during your career.

 If your pension begins before or after you turn 65, an adjustment factor applies to the pension amount.
 For a person who begins receiving his or her pension before age 65, the pension decreases by 0.5% to 0.6% for each month before he or she turns 65.
 On the contrary, for a person who begins receiving his or her pension after age 65, the pension increases by 0.7% for each month that has passed since he or she turned 65.
 A person therefore receives a higher or lower pension based on the adjustment factor.

-Here are the pensions received each month by persons who applied for their pension in 2024, based on their age when they filed their application.
+Here are the pensions received each month by persons who applied for their pension in 2025, based on their age when they filed their application.

 AgeAdjustement